apognu/vault/README.md

 The whole store directory is located under $HOME/.vault (overridable through the VAULT_PATH environment variable) and can be pushed to a remote git repository though the ```vault``` command.

-**This is a draft in progress, I would be very cautious with using it to store your most precious passwords.**
+**This is a draft in progress, I would be very cautious with using it to store your most precious passwords.
+Plus, the storage format is bound to change until 1.0, data will be unusable when it does.**

 ## Create the vault